ipdk-io/networking-recipe/docs/ipdk-tofino.md

  - context.json
  - bf-rt.json

 A conf file is also generated.
-This files holds the location of the above files relative to SDE_INSTALL.
+This file holds the location of the above files relative to SDE_INSTALL.

 ## Using tdi_pipeline_builder
 To generate the bin file for the controller.